The following are additional thoughts to my earlier piece.

 What's the solution?

 Social media needs to take on more publishing responsibilities like the classified ads in a newspaper.
-One way is by creating a third category in Section 230 other than publisher or service provider for amplifying platforms.
+One way is by creating a third category in Section 230 other than publisher or service provider for platforms that amplify content.

 It doesn't matter if it's hard to scale.
 High-tech needs to figure it out.